Virginia Tech® home

 • Applications will open in StarRez on Wednesday, September 17.
 The application can be found in StarRez under Employment Opportunities.

-• Applications are due at 11:59 p.m. on Sunday, October 5.
+• Applications are due at noon on Monday, October 6.

 • Interested applicants should consider attending one of the following informational sessions.